MikeGonzaBar/GithubReleasesManager/README.md

 ## Features

-- **Repository Management**: Add repositories to your watchlist and track their releases
+- **Repository Management**: Add repositories to your watchlist via GitHub URL and track their releases
+- **Real-time GitHub Integration**: Fetch live data from GitHub API including releases, commits, and assets
-- **Version Tracking**: Monitor the latest versions of releases for watched repositories
+- **Version Tracking**: Monitor the latest versions of releases for watched repositories with automatic comparison
 - **Installed Apps Tracking**: Keep track of all downloaded applications with their versions and locations
-- **Release Details**: View commit changes and available download files for each release
+- **Release Details**: View commit history with hashes, authors, and messages for each release
-- **Download Management**: Download files with automatic tracking of installation details
+- **File Downloads**: Download release assets directly from GitHub with real-time progress tracking
+- **Progress Indicators**: Visual progress bars showing download percentage and transfer speed
+- **Smart Version Comparison**: Automatic detection of updates using semantic versioning

 ## Tech Stack